Regression-Games/RegressionBot/docs/api.md

 >  <b><u>Name versus Display Name</u></b><br>
 >    An Entity's name is a unique identifier, and its display name is typically the same or similar identifier but in a human-readable format.
 >    As an example, the Ender Dragon is the readable name, or display name, of the Entity named ender_dragon.
 Likewise, Grass Block is the display name of the block named grass_block.
->    This library provides functions to accept the name exclusively, or the name and display name interchangeably, so the identifier you use is up to your own personal tastes.
+>    This library provides functions to accept the name but not the display name for conciseness and efficiency

 * [RGBot](#RGBot)